Cycles in the de Rham cohomology of abelian varieties over number fields: Frobenius Tori and the Mumford--Tate conjecture

-\begin{proof}[Proof of \Cref{cm=1pt}] By \Cref{Noot} and \cref{1ptsetting}, $A_{L_v}$ is a torsion point in the formal deformation space.
-By the Serre--Tate theory, a torsion point corresponds to an abelian variety with complex multiplication.
+\begin{proof}[Proof of \Cref{cm=1pt}] By \Cref{Noot} and the assumption that $G_\aT^\circ$ commutes with $\mu$, the dimension of $\cN$ is $0$ and thus $A_{K_v}$ is a torsion point in the formal deformation space.
+By Serre--Tate theory, a torsion point corresponds to an abelian variety with complex multiplication.
 Hence $A$ has complex multiplication and the last assertion comes from \Cref{knowncase}. \end{proof}